Edge Computing Benefits – Key Drivers for Smart Manufacturing

-Edge computing means faster response times, increased reliability and security.
+Edge computing has many beenefits; it means faster response times, increased reliability and security.
 A lot has been said about how the Internet of Things ( IoT ) is revolutionizing the manufacturing world.
 Many studies have already predicted more than 50 billion devices will be connected by 2020.
 It is also expected over 1.44 billion data points will be collected per plant per day.
 This data will be aggregated, sanitized, processed, and used for critical business decisions.

 This means unprecedented demand and expectations on connectivity, computational power, and speed of quality of service.
 Can we afford any latency in critical operations such as operator hand trapped in a rotor, fire situation, or gas leakage?
 This is the biggest driver for edge computing.
 More power closer to the data source-the “Thing” in IoT.

-Edge Computing and Drivers
+Edge Computing Benefits and Drivers

 Rather than a conventional central controlling system, this distributed control architecture is gaining popularity as an alternative to the light version of data center and where control functions are placed closer to the devices.